 Dr. Tran has worked with the Vietnamese American community in different capacities since 1980.
 He received NIMH funding to study depression in the Vietnamese community.
 Dr. Tran was also funded by Boston Medical Foundation to study health service utilization among the Chinese and Russian immigrants in Boston area.

-Dr. Tran currently serves as a member of the Institute of Medicine’s Committee to Evaluate the Department of Veterans Affairs’ Mental Health Services.
+From 2013 to 2017, Dr. Tran served as a member of the Institute of Medicine’s Committee to Evaluate the Department of Veterans Affairs’ Mental Health Services.

 Tran, T.V., & Lee, H.N.
 (2013).
 Perceived community efficacy, Social networks and depression in a sample of Vietnamese Americans living in Post-Hurricane Katrina areas.
 Race, Gender & Class.